AllenCell/aics-ml-segmentation/docs/overview.md

 *Note: The image reader used in our package supports images in common formats, such as `.tiff`, `.tif`, `.ome.tif`.
 The only vendor specific format supported by the reader is `.czi` (the file format for ZEISS microscope).
 For other formats, images have to be converted to `.tiff` or `.ome.tif` in advance.*

-## Understanding each building blocks:
+## Understanding each building block:

 * **Binarizer**: [documentation](./bb1.md)
 * **Curator**: [documentation](./bb2.md)